 The fires in central California were keeping us from planning ahead because they were in the areas we wanted to visit.
-Then as time drew closer, the weather forecast called for pouring down rain throughout Southern California which was good for the fires, not good for vacation plans.
+Then as time drew closer, the weather forecast called for pouring down rain throughout Southern California.
+This was good for the fires, not so great for vacation plans.

 What to do?
 What to do?
 Because of the rain, it was decided that an indoor venue would be best.
 Where could we go that was interesting and we could do things inside?

 An indoor tour of the Queen Mary sounded like a good plan for at least one day, so we perused the internet for information.
 The next thing I know, a room was booked for a two night stay in one of the staterooms of this historical ocean liner.

 Before I talk about how our stay went, it is important to know the history behind this amazing ship.

 The RMS Queen Mary is a retired British passenger liner that now has its home docked in Long Beach harbor.